caltechlibrary/andor/docs/init.md

 4. workflows.toml, the workflows file use by `AndOr start`

-**AndOr** uses the three TOML files to configure how the web service works, known users and the workflows and capabilties available to them.
+**AndOr** uses the three TOML files to configure how the web service works, known users and the workflows and capabilities available to them.
 Repository collections holds the content the API will provide.
 An **AndOr** provides access to the repositories listed in the "andor.toml" file.
 The users